shloksri/react-ai-tool/README.md

-# Predict, Prevent, Perform: Optimizing React Component Performance and Cloud Architecture with AI
+# No More Guesswork: Let AI Optimize Your React App

 ### **Abstract**